 Games published by 2K Games, Activision, Bandai Namco, Disney Interactive, Koei Tecmo, Square Enix, Telltale Games and WB Games are now all also included in the timeline!

-First off, filters do now allow to only view games from certain publishers or developers or to exclude eShop-only releases.
-This should make it easier to get an overview of the increasing number of included games and also to get whole new views on the data.
-You can also choose whether to see the European, US American or Japanese release dates now (Japanese only including major titles).
+Filters do now enable you to only view games from certain publishers or developers, exclude eShop-only releases or choose the region for which you want to see the data.
+This should simplify getting an overview of the increasing number of games and also allow you to get whole new views on the data!

 And with actually only one single first party Wii U game in 2016, the anticipation was huge for what the company must have had put together in that year for the Nintendo Switch and what its internal teams, which underwent a restructuring process the year before, had been onto.